 The second part shows total investment in non-financial assets.
 This is the sum of gross fixed capital formation (P.51g), changes in inventories (P.52), acquisitions less disposals of valuables (P.53) and acquisitions less disposals of non-financial non-produced assets (NP).
 The balance on the capital account is known as net lending or borrowing.
 Conceptually, net lending or borrowing for all the domestic sectors represents net lending or borrowing to the rest of the world sector.

 If actual investment is lower than the amount available for investment, the balance will be positive – representing net lending.
 Similarly, when the balance is negative, borrowing is represented.
 Where the capital accounts relate to the individual institutional sectors, the net lending/borrowing of a particular sector represents the amounts available for lending or borrowing to other sectors.
-The value of net lending/borrowing is the same irrespective of whether the accounts are shown before or after deduction consumption of fixed capital (P.51c), provided a consistent approach is adopted throughout.Nôl i'r tabl cynnwys
+The value of net lending or net borrowing is the same irrespective of whether the accounts are shown before or after deducting consumption of fixed capital (P.51c), provided a consistent approach is adopted throughout.Nôl i'r tabl cynnwys

 The financial account shows the acquisition and disposal of financial assets and liabilities.
 Examples of financial assets include: bank deposits (which are assets of the depositors and liabilities of the banks), unit trust units (assets of the holders and liabilities of unit trusts), and Treasury Bills (assets of the holders and a liability of central government).
 The balance of all transactions in the financial account is net lending or borrowing.Nôl i'r tabl cynnwys

-Although in theory the net lending/borrowing from the financial account and the net lending/borrowing from the capital account for each sector should be equal, in practice they are not.
+Although in theory the net lending or net borrowing from the financial account and the net lending or net borrowing from the capital account for each sector should be equal, in practice they are not.
 The difference between the two balances is known as the statistical adjustment item.

-Part of the balancing process of economic accounts statistics for the previous year (that is, for years t–1 and earlier) involves assessing and modifying the component variables so that the estimates of net lending/borrowing made from the income and capital accounts and from the financial accounts are the same at the level of the whole economy and reasonably close to each other at the sector level.
+Part of the balancing process of economic accounts statistics for the previous year (that is, for years t to 1 and earlier) involves assessing and modifying the component variables so that the estimates of net lending or borrowing made from the income and capital accounts and from the financial accounts are the same at the level of the whole economy, and reasonably close to each other at the sector level.

-The sector statistical adjustment items are shown in Table C (83 Kb Excel sheet) .Nôl i'r tabl cynnwys
+The sector statistical adjustment items are shown in Table C.Nôl i'r tabl cynnwys

 A financial balance sheet for each sector has been compiled using the same financial instrument classification as that used for financial transactions.
 The changes in the end period levels in the financial balance sheets do not equal the financial transactions because of holding gains or losses and reclassifications of units between sectors.Nôl i'r tabl cynnwys